Early Rising Baby: Tips for When Your Baby is Up Too Early

 Is my Baby Taking Disaster Naps?

-This is another counter intuitive idea; short napping or not enough napping can cause increased night wakings and an early rising baby.
+This is another counter intuitive idea; short napping or not enough napping can cause increased night waking and an early rising baby.
 Quality naptime actually helps encourage quality nighttime sleep.

 Is A Late Bedtime Causing Early Rising?